-In setting strategic asset allocations, the Land Board will focus on ensuring the Endowment Assets' expected long-term returns will meet expected long-term obligations with a prudent level of risk.
-Approximately every eight years, the Land Board will evaluate the asset allocation mix and conduct an asset allocation study (last completed in 2014) to determine the long-term strategic allocations to meet risk/return objectives.
+In setting strategic asset allocations, the Land Board will focus on ensuring the Endowment Assets' expected long-term returns will be sufficient to meet expected long-term obligations with a prudent level of risk.
+Approximately every eight years, the Land Board will evaluate the asset allocation mix and conduct an asset allocation study (last completed in 2022) to determine the long-term strategic allocations to meet risk/return objectives.